-As mentioned in question 1, the government's aim is for the CIRI to be the primary resource used by consumers in the public and private procurement of construction services, and therefore registration is likely to become mandatory.
+When enacted, the government's aim is for the Construction Industry Register to be the primary resource used by consumers in the public and private procurement of construction services and, therefore, registration is likely to become mandatory.

 Competition

 3 Do local laws provide any advantage to domestic contractors in competition with foreign contractors?